EPA Risk Management Program (RMP)

 US EPA Finalises Clean Air Act Settlement Over Anhydrous Ammonia Risks At Springfield, Massachusetts Meat Processing Facility

-The US EPA finalized a $138,506 settlement for Clean Air Act violations involving anhydrous ammonia refrigeration safety at a Massachusetts food processing facility.
-This enforcement signals intensified scrutiny of the General Duty Clause and chemical accident prevention standards, particularly for operations located near sensitive community receptors.
+The US EPA has finalized a settlement for Clean Air Act violations involving anhydrous ammonia refrigeration safety at a Massachusetts food processing facility.
+This enforcement underscores a heightened regulatory focus on the General Duty Clause and chemical accident prevention, particularly for industrial operations located near sensitive community receptors.

 US EPA Reaches $1.1 Million Clean Air Act Settlement with Home Market Foods Over 2022 Ammonia Release in Massachusetts